AanupBhattarai/Google-Clone/README.md

 # Google-Clone

 This is a simplified cloned version of the original Google ( https://www.google.com ) website.
 This simplified cloned version was created using HTML, CSS & JS.
 This Google clone contains Dark Theme in pre-used state.
+You can checkout the live preview!

 ## Screenshots